microsoft/finops-toolkit/src/scripts/README.md

 # 📜 FinOps toolkit scripts

-FinOps toolkit scripts are used for local development and testing only.
+FinOps toolkit scripts are used for local development, testing, and publishing only.

 On this page: